occorgc/GTranslator/README.md

-# Gtranslator - macOS version
+# GTranslator - macOS version

 A macOS menu bar application that provides translation services using the Google Gemini API.